 Often touted as the 'godfather of brutal chic', Paris based Rick Owens offers a darkly glamorous take on gothic grunge.

-Inspired by his wife and muse Michele Lamy, Owens gives a new meaning to the idea of functionality through a monumental minimalism embodied into unique pieces which show the glorious decay of time passing.
+Inspired by his wife and muse Michele Lamy, Owens gives a new meaning to the idea of functionality through monumental minimalism embodied into unique pieces which show the glorious decay of time passing.

 Hand made in Paris, this sterling silver jewellery collection features lines from the most romantic poets and philosophers, the texts conveying the sensitivity and emotions that Serge wanted to share with those that would wear his jewellery.